 The table shows that the share of both men and women as cultivators and agricultural workers has decreased over the decades.
-The compound growth rate over the period shows that deceleration of both the cultivators and the agricultural labourers were more among women than men.
+The compound growth rate (CGR) over the period shows that deceleration of both the cultivators and the agricultural labourers were higher among women than men.

-Group farming through JLGs gave an opportunity for women farmers to cultivate rather than acting as agriculture labour.
-Each group consisted 5 members on an average.
-The Table-3 shows the data regarding number of JLG groups formed and land area cultivated by them during the years.
+Group farming through JLGs gave an opportunity for women farmers to be independent rather than laborers .
+Each group consisted of five members on average.
+Table 3 shows the number of JLG groups formed and the land area cultivated by them during the years.